Keep reading for some fun Chrysanthemum activities for preschool, pre-k, and kindergarten. These activities are sure to be a hit with your little one!

 Chrysanthemum loves her name and thinks it’s absolutely perfect…until she goes to school.
 After she’s teased for being named after a flower, Chrysanthemum has to learn to love her name again and appreciate her uniqueness!

-After reading this story, try these fun Chrysanthemum activities for your preschoolers that include a name snack, a name craft, and a FREE printable letter sort.
+After reading this story, try these fun Chrysanthemum activities that include a Name Snack, a Name Tissue Paper Collage, and a FREE Name & Letter Sort.

-Not only will these activities help your little one appreciate his or her own name, but they will also help reinforce a very valuable skill (how to read and spell their own name) that they’ll need once they get to school.
+Not only will these activities help your little one appreciate their own name, but they will also help reinforce a very valuable skill…how to read and spell their own name!
+You can check out more ways to practice names in this post or by watching this video.

-I have to admit I sort of cheated with this month’s snack…I couldn’t pick just one!
+I have to admit, I sort of cheated with this month’s snack…I couldn’t pick just one!
 There are so many easy ways to incorporate your little one’s name into a snack.
-Here are a few simple ideas:
+Below are a few simple ideas.

 - Any other small snack you have!

 - You’ll also want to write or print your little one’s name on paper.
-I created a FREE Editable Name Template that you can read about & download in this post.
+I created a FREE Editable Name Template that you can read about in this post or download from our FREE Activity Library.

 - Have your little one use blueberries (or any small snack you have) to trace the letters in their name.